 |MISSION TO MACEDONIA: by William Archer; 1919/7/6, a pseudo-psychic dream-within-a-dream.

-I dream I'm offered a spy-mission to Macedonia, and realize I dreamt of this last night--a prophetic dream!
+I'm offered a spy-mission to Macedonia, and recall I dreamt this last night--a prophetic dream!
 Then wake...

 |A PROPHETIC DREAM: by William Archer; 1921/4/24, a quiet predictive dream naming names.

-A literary agent--not my current one--is proposing a 'novelization' offer from a writer I've barely heard of.
+A literary agent--proposes a 'novelization' offer from a writer I've barely heard of.
 Twelve weeks later...

 |TUCCOTINE: by William Archer; 1917/1/14, a tasteful dream.

-The innkeeper singled me out, insisted I try a strange-looking liqueur, a house specialty called "Tuccotine"...
+The innkeeper insisted I try a strange-looking liqueur, a house specialty called "Tuccotine"...

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books